daneshvar-amrollahi/blog/content/_index.md

 1. *Autoformalization*: using LLMs to translate rules written in natural language into formal logic representations for rigorous reasoning and verification.

-2. *Adaptive Verifier Configuration*: leveraging LLMs to analyze the structure of logical benchmarks and automatically select verifier heuristics — an early step toward self-tuning, adaptive reasoning tools.
+2. *Adaptive Verifier Configuration*: leveraging LLMs to analyze the structure of logical benchmarks and automatically select verifier heuristics, an early step toward self-tuning, adaptive reasoning tools.

 Previously, I have worked on SMT solvers, loop invariant generation, program synthesis, and verifying software network functions.